I Wish It Could Be Christmas Everyday: Re-releases

-As it was kept from number one by Slade's "Merry Xmas Everybody" it was decided to re-release the single in 1981.
+The single was to be re-released in 1981.
 It was then found that the original tapes had been lost, so the song was re-recorded by the band and a new choir, from Kempsey Primary School in Worcestershire, was used (they had appeared on Roy Wood's solo single "Green Glass Windows" earlier that year).
-The single reached number 41 on the UK Singles Chart, and was released again in 1984, this time with an additional extended 12-inch version, getting as far as number 23.
+The single reached number 41 on the UK singles chart, and was released again in 1984, this time with an additional extended 12-inch version, getting as far as number 23.

-As downloads became eligible for the weekly Top 75 from January 2007 onwards, and with exposure thanks to an Argos television advertisement, the song charted again in November and December 2007, this time reaching number 16.
+As downloads became eligible for the weekly Top 75 from January 2007, and with exposure thanks to an Argos television advertisement, the song charted again in November and December 2007, this time reaching number 16.
 In the week of 13 December 2008, the song peaked at number 31.
 In the week of 14 December 2009, it peaked at number 45.
 In the week of 11 December 2010, it peaked at number 46.
 In the week of 12 December 2011, it peaked at number 28.
 It has appeared in the British top 40 every Christmas since and in the top 25 every Christmas since 2017.

 Other versions by Roy Wood

-In 1989 Wood re-recorded part of the song for Jive Bunny and the Mastermixers for use on their festive single "Let's Party", which topped the British chart in December.
-In 1995 he recorded a live version and released it as a single on his own independent record label Woody Recordings.
-The only release from a shelved live album entitled Alive, the single, credited to the Roy Wood Big Band charted at number 59 on the UK Singles Chart.
+In 1989, Wood re-recorded part of the song for Jive Bunny and the Mastermixers for use on their festive single "Let's Party", which topped the British chart in December.
+In 1995, he recorded a live version and released it as a single on his own independent record label Woody Recordings.
+The only release from a shelved live album, Alive, the single, credited to the Roy Wood Big Band, charted at number 59 on the UK singles chart.

-In 2000 Wood re-recorded the song again for Mike Batt's Dramatico Records, as part of a medley with Batt's song "Wombling Merry Christmas".
-This novelty record was released as "I Wish It Could Be a Wombling Christmas Everyday" by the Wombles with Roy Wood and reached number 22 on the UK Singles Chart.
+In 2000, Wood re-recorded the song again for Mike Batt's Dramatico Records, as part of a medley with Batt's song "Wombling Merry Christmas".
+This novelty record was released as "I Wish It Could Be a Wombling Christmas Everyday" by the Wombles with Roy Wood and reached number 22 on the UK singles chart.

 On 16 December 2020, Wood appeared with his band on Dave's Meet the Richardsons at Christmas, singing "I Wish It Could Be Christmas Everyday" in Jon Richardson and Lucy Beaumont's garden.
 This version, which also played out over the end credits, was credited to the Roy Wood Rock & Roll Band.